 You want to start a blog but don’t know where to start.
 Learning how to start a blog on your own can be very frightening when you have no knowledge whatsoever.
 But don’t worry, I got you covered!
-Through experimenting and researching, I’ve found many ways that might help you guys on how to get started.
+Through my experience, I’ve found many ways that might help you guys on how to get started.

 Please remember that there are multiple strategies for creating a blog and driving traffic to it.
 There is no right or wrong answer in getting started.
 Everyone has his or her own strategies.
 You just have to find a way that works best for you.

 It may sound overwhelming in the beginning because you don't know where to start, but I promise you if you stay optimistic and consistent, there will be results.
 The starting stages are always difficult to overcome.
 However, you just have to push through to be successful.

 1. Niche and Name for Blog

 When you are starting your blog, the first thing you should do is ask yourself some questions.
 “What do I want to be known for?”
 “What do I want to give my readers?”
 “What is my passion?”
 “What am I good at?”
 “What are some problems people have?”

-By asking these questions, this can help you narrow down what niche you want to write about and a name for your blog.
+Asking these questions can help you narrow down what niche you want to write about and a name for your blog.

-Some niches I've seen people blog about would be fashion, lifestyles, health & wellness, personal finance.
+Some niches I've seen people blog about would be fashion, lifestyles, health & wellness, and personal finance.

 Think about your life experiences, personal self, and hobbies.
 Once you've found a niche you like, you want to then name your blog.
 Figuring out your brand name is the first step on how to start a blog.